 Know-how and back-breaking strength were their stock in trade.
 Men were paid by the piece and usually worked in 3-man teams.
-Two made the bagels, one baked, and a ''kettleman'' was in charge of boiling them one of the most distinguishing characteristics of bagel making.
+Two made the bagels, one baked, and a "kettleman" was in charge of boiling them one of the most distinguishing characteristics of bagel making.
 The men each earned about 19¢ a box; each box typically contained 64 bagels.
 It was not unusual for a team to make 100 boxes a night.

 Bagel makers' sons apprenticed for months to learn the trade.
 In the late 50's and 60's, New York and New Jersey's bagel specialists migrated to other parts of the country.
 One such bagel veteran, Jack Rubenstein, who learned the art of bagel making at his father's knee, opened Bagel Master Inc. with partner Jack Singer in a suburb of Washington, D.C.
 It was 1966 when he first signed the lease, and he remembers his landlord had serious doubts.
-"Who's gonna spend 7¢ for one of those things?", he asked.
+'Who's gonna spend 7¢ for one of those things?'', he asked.

+Bagel Awareness

-Third generation bagel baker Irv Zlotnick, owner of Bagel City, in Rockville, Maryland, remembers well those union days in New York, where he learned his craft.
-His ancestors and many other bagel bakers who emigrated from Eastern Europe had first settled in Canada and helped cities like Toronto and Montreal earn their reputations for superb bagels.
+Other bagel bakers who emigrated from Eastern Europe settled in Canada and helped cities like Toronto and Montreal earn their reputations for superb bagels.